fbpx Skip to main content

-It is best not to eat any solid foods when you have a numb cheek, lip or tongue in order to prevent the chance of biting yourself.
+It is best not to eat any solid foods when you have a numb cheek, lip or tongue to prevent the chance of biting yourself.
 Eat soft foods like ice cream, pudding or soup until the tissue feels normal again.

 Common Symptoms After The Use of Local Anesthetic: